kyoheiu/feu/README.md

 # :candle:feu

-A minimal application launcher written in Rust(iced).
+A minimal application launcher written in Rust, using Iced.
 Currently works on Linux well.

 ![sample](https://github.com/kyoheiu/feu/blob/develop/screenshot/sample.jpg)

 ## Installation

 ```
 git clone https://github.com/kyoheiu/feu.git
 cd feu
 cargo install --path .
 ```

-Since this app is designed to be used with a tiling window manager like i3, the post-installation setting should look like this:
+This app is designed to be used with a tiling window manager such as i3, so after the installation, the configuration is as follows, for example:

 ```
 # ~/.config/i3/config